svx/k8-traefik/docs/tutorial.md

       - update
 ```

-- `name` A cluster can have multiple *ClusterRoles*, this name indicates that this role is only for Traefik
+- `name` A cluster can have multiple *ClusterRoles*, this name indicates that this role is used for Traefik

 <!-- markdownlint-disable -->
 You can check the full file reference for `00-role.yml` on [GitHub](https://raw.githubusercontent.com/svx/k8-traefik/main/reference/00-role.yaml "Link to full file reference on GitHub").